arabind-meher/Facial-Emotion-Recognition-with-CNN/README.md

 - **Classes Used**: Angry, Happy, Neutral, Sad, Surprise
 - **Preprocessing**:
   - Resized to 48×48 pixels
-  - Stored in both grayscale and color format
+  - Stored in both grayscale and color formats
   - Limited to 1000 images per class

 ## 🧱 Project Structure